 Some would argue that IS refers to a representation of linguistic objects that has structural properties.
-The information itself is not a linguistic object, so it does not make sense to say that IS is the structure of information.
-The first
+The information itself is not an linguistic object, so it does not make sense to say that IS is structure of information.
+The first half of the compound 'information' should, therefore, be interpreted as a modifier of